sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-request-response/README.md

 ## `response`

 Every Express route handler has access to a `response` object containing details about the HTTP response.
-You are generally calling methods on the `response` object to build up your eventual HTTP response.
+You call methods on the `response` object to progressively build your eventual HTTP response.
 For example:

-* **`response.status(statusCode)`**: Set an HTTP status code
+* **`response.status(statusCode)`**: Sets the HTTP status code
-* **`response.set("header-name-here", "header value here")`**: Set an HTTP response header
+* **`response.set("header-name-here", "header value here")`**: Sets an HTTP response header

 Additionally, there several `response` methods that end Express's processing and send the response back down to the client.

 * **`response.json(someObject)`**: Encodes a JavaScript object as JSON and sends it in the HTTP response body
 * **`response.send(someString)`**: Sends a string in the HTTP response body
 * **`response.sendStatus(someStatusCode)`**: Send an HTTP status code as the response with no HTTP response body

+Refer to the [full list](https://expressjs.com/en/guide/routing.html#response-methods) for other options.

 ## Watch Out!